 LEARNING ON THE LAKE WITH ROBYN LOVE

 Robyn Love joined the new Inns of Aurora Outdoor Program in 2021 as an Outdoor Adventure Guide, leading guests on outdoor adventures along with Matt Stevenson and Michael Shaw.
-Robyn specializes in kayaking and stand-up paddleboarding. and is ready to help guests get the most out of Cayuga Lake with our complimentary watercraft.
+Robyn specializes in kayaking and stand-up paddleboarding and is ready to help guests get the most out of our new waterfront.

 Robyn, what's your experience with outdoor adventure pursuits?